UtrechtUniversity/yoda/docs/design/metadata/metadata-import-export-technical.md

 ## IMPORT

 Purpose:
-Build JSON encoded data structure conform the REACT requirements  to ‘feed’ the metadata form as such that YoDa is able to present a metadata form that resembles that original metadataform in functionality as well as gui.
+Build JSON encoded data structure conform the REACT requirements  to ‘feed’ the metadata form as such that Yoda is able to present a metadata form that resembles that original metadataform in functionality as well as gui.

 ![OVerview MOAI-CKAN](img/import.png)